-This workflow is for you if you already have a PPC search campaign running in Google Ads and you would like to improve it by restructuring your keyword list.
+If you already have a PPC search campaign running in Google Ads and would like to improve it by restructuring your keyword list, follow these steps.

 - To start, go to your Google Ads account and export your campaign as a .CSV file.